 Missouri Tenant Laws

-The tenant's right to a refundable security deposit is also protected by the Missouri Tenant Landlord Act.
-The landlord must return the security deposit to the tenant, minus any deductions for damages or unpaid rent, within 45 days of the tenant’s move-out date.
-The landlord must also provide a detailed list of the deductions to the tenant.
+The Missouri Tenant Landlord Act also protects the tenant's entitlement to a refundable security deposit.
+Within 45 days of the tenant's move-out date, the landlord must restore the security deposit to the tenant, less any deductions for damages or overdue rent.
+The renter must also receive a comprehensive list of the deductions from the landlord.

 Missouri Eviction Laws

 For both landlords and tenants, Missouri has a set of laws that control the eviction procedure.
 These regulations are made to guarantee that the tenant will be treated fairly.

 The landlord must provide the tenant with a written notice as the first step in the eviction procedure.
 The grounds for the eviction, the amount of unpaid rent, and the window of time the tenant leave the property must all be included in this notice.
 The landlord may file an eviction lawsuit if the tenant does not leave by the deadline.

 The renter will receive a summons to appear in court after the eviction action is filed.
 To contest the landlord's eviction request, the tenant must appear in court.
 The landlord must establish the tenant's violation of the lease.
 If the landlord prevails, the court will issue a judgment of eviction, and the tenant will be required to leave the premises.